 Yes, you can schedule Instagram posts, but things work differently depending on the kind of Instagram account you have (you can change your account type in the Instagram settings).

-• You can't schedule and automatically post anything to personal Instagram accounts.
-But some apps, like Later, have a workaround, where they send you a push notification with your post ready to go, so you can add it to Instagram yourself with a couple of clicks.
+You can't schedule and automatically post anything to personal Instagram accounts.
+But some apps, like Buffer, have a workaround, where they send you a push notification with your post ready to go, so you can add it to Instagram yourself with a couple of clicks.

-• With a creator Instagram account, you can schedule grid posts, Carousels with up to 10 images, and Reels—but not Stories.
+With a creator Instagram account, you can schedule grid posts, Carousels with up to 10 images, and Reels—but not Stories without the notifications workaround.

 No matter what kind of account you have, some features aren't available with auto-posting.
 For example, you can't add a link to an auto-posting Story.
 To get around this, some third-party tools can send you a notification when it's time for your Story to go live, so you can add the link manually.